New Jersey teens urinated on person, hurled racial slurs at football game, police say

 Breaking News Emails

-The incident unfolded Friday night at the game in Lawrence Township, which is about 40 miles north of Philadelphia.
+The incident unfolded Friday night at the game in Lawrence Township, about 40 miles north of Philadelphia.

 The teens charged are of "Indian descent," police said.